 Over the years I’ve spent a good amount of time across the Nebraska border in Omaha for work.
 But it wasn’t until recently that I started exploring all of the fun things the city has to offer.
 Now with a new book titled 100 Things to Do in Omaha Before You Die I have even more places to add to my must-visit list.

-Written by Tim and Lisa Trudell of The Walking Tourists, this new book gives a delightful glimpse into the epic eateries, charming cultural attractions, and heaps of historical locations Omaha has to offer.
+Written by Tim and Lisa Trudell of The Walking Tourists, this new book gives a delightful glimpse into the best restaurants in Omaha, charming cultural attractions, and heaps of historical locations the city has to offer.

 I’ve been lucky enough to get to know Tim and Lisa over the past few years.
 One of the first things I noticed was their passion for their home city.
 In the book’s preface Tim and Lisa talk about how they constantly hear people say there’s nothing to do in Omaha.
 If their book is any indication, that can’t be further from the truth.